Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-19. ### What are the algorithms that are sensitive & Robust to Outliers?⭐
+19. **What are the algorithms that are sensitive & Robust to Outliers?**.⭐

    `Ans:` There are several algorithms that are considered to be robust to outliers:
  - **The Median Absolute Deviation (MAD) method:** This is a robust measure of statistical dispersion that is based on the median of the absolute deviations from the median, rather than the mean.